The day went by in a blur and before I knew it I was standing at Liza’a locker waiting for her to stuff her books inside so we could leave.

 “But I’m better now.
-I thought you guys wouldn’t want me anymore after I was better. ” Her eyes teared up.
+I thought you guys wouldn’t want me anymore after I healed. ” She admitted, her eyes tearing up at the thought.

 “No, no, no. Liza why would you think that?”
-I whispered and wrapped my arms around her.
+I asked, pulling her in for a hug.

 “I thought I was just one of your charity cases.”
-She whispered back.
+She whispered into my chest.

-“Can’t you see that you mean a lot to me?”
-Can’t she see that she’s my world?
+“Can't you see how much you mean to me?”
+Couldn't she see that she was my world?

-“Why wouldn’t I care about you?
+I pulled back so I could look her in the eyes, hoping to get my sincerity across when I said “Why wouldn’t I care about you?
 You’re beautiful and sweet and caring and strong.”
-Why did she think so little of herself?

 “Can we go home?”
 She asked, effectively changing the subject.